Coldfirex/Fortigate_CIS_check/readme.md

 2. Invalid configuration file
 - Ensure the configuration file is in plain text format
 - Verify file permissions
-- Check for file corruptio
+- Check for file corruption